willfurnass/sheffield_hpc/stanage/software/development/git.rst

 Installation notes
 ------------------

-The git module has been installed using Easybuild and a custom ``git-2.39.2-GCCcore-12.2.0-nodocs.eb`` which can be found on system in the installation
-directory: ``/opt/apps/testapps/common/easybuild/easyconfigs/stanage/easyconfigs/g/git``
+This section is primarily for administrators of the system. |softwarename| has been installed using the default Easybuild config files.